syncfusion-content/flutter-docs/Flutter/xlsio/working-with-excel-worksheet.md

 ## Freeze Panes

-A portion of the worksheet can be frozen to keep it visible while you scroll through the rest of the sheet.
-The following code snippet shows how to freeze panes.
+A portion of the worksheet can be frozen to keep it visible while scrolling through the rest of the sheet.
+The following code snippet shows how to create freeze panes.

 {% highlight dart %}
 //Create a new Excel Document.